phrase/i18n-beginner-tutorial-rails/README.md

 # Run the Application on your machine

 ## Get the Source code
+> We will use this [Github Repository](https://github.com/docstun/lunchroulette) as an example

 1. Create a folder via the Terminal on your Desktop
     * ` $cd Desktop`
     * `$mkdir phrase_playground`